Ryneldi Becenti

 Ryneldi Becenti (born August 11, 1971) is a retired American professional basketball player.
 She became the first Native American to play in the WNBA when she played for the Phoenix Mercury in 1997.

 High school

 Becenti attended Window Rock High School in Fort Defiance, Arizona, and in 1989, Scottsdale Community College in Phoenix.
 She was the country's top junior college point guard in 1990–91, and left Scottsdale a two-time NJCAA All-American.

 College

 Becenti was an All-Pac 10 First Team selection in both her seasons at Arizona State University, and a two-time honorable mention All-America honoree.
 She also turned out for the US at the 1993 World University Games in Buffalo, New York, where her team won the bronze medal.

 Professional career

-In 1994, Becenti was playing professional basketball in Sweden.
+In 1995, Becenti was playing professional basketball in Sweden.
 She also played in Greece and, briefly, Turkey.
+She was the first Native American woman to play professional basketball for a foreign nation.
 In 1997, she signed with the Phoenix Mercury in the WNBA as a free agent and played in their inaugural season.
 In 1998, she was drafted by the Chicago Condors in the American Basketball League.